storj/docs/app/(docs)/object-mount/macos/page.md

 # macOS Installation and Usage

-This section contains everything you need to install and use the native **Object Mount** app on a Mac.
+This section contains everything you need to install and use the native **Object Mount** app on an Apple Mac.

 Whether you’re setting up for creative workflows, remote storage access, or team-based collaboration, these pages will walk you through installation, configuration and day-to-day use.